 An important emphasis is the documentation and study of first language learning of endangered languages.
 The documentation of the acquisition process in endangered languages extends our knowledge about the linguistic variables children are able to cope with and at the same time it contributes to the documentation of world heritage.

-The Psycholinguistics Research Unit is headed by Sabine Stoll.
+The Psycholinguistics Laboratory is headed by Sabine Stoll.